alvilgau/CloudyMcCloudface/doc/doc.md

 ## RabbitMQ vs Redis

 A prototype of *TSA* was implemented using RabbitMQ for inter-service communication, e.g. passing analyzed tweets from *tweetstream-service* to the *webserver-service*.
 This implementation worked quite well for message passing but RabbitMQ was not enough to fulfill our requirements: the state information (i.e. which user tracked which keywords) was lost when a *tweetstream-service* went down because the service stored this information in main memory.
-This lead to the problem that the clients didn't receive any more tweets, because after a restart, the *tweetstream-service* did no longer know about which state he had before.
+This lead to the problem that the clients didn't receive any more tweets, because after a restart, the *tweetstream-service* no longer knew about the state he had before.
 This absolutely disagreed with the stateless process and share-nothing concept.
-This is why we choose redis as a distributed cache storing the app's state.
+This is why we choose redis as a distributed cache for storing the app's state.
 When a service went down and then restarted a few seconds later, it is now able to query the current state information from redis and create a new connection to the twitter api.
 Due to the fact that redis also provides a reliable fast publish/subscribe messaging model, we have also choosen redis over RabbitMQ for inter-service communication.
 This was the time when the *tweetstream-service* worked pretty fine ... except when you run multiple instances of that service at the same time!

 ## Let the battles begin